1.Legacy of Rai Bular Bhatti.......

 It significant is to see …..How has the close relationship and proximity with Baba Nanak impacted the history of family over the centuries?

 |Rai Mohammad Saleem Akram Bhatti and Rai Akram bhatti|

-As a community we must never forget the respect and honor accorded to Guru Nanak by Rai Bular Bhatti, and till today his descendants refer to him as "Babaji" in affectionate reverence.
-Rai Mohammad Saleem Akram Bhatti, the 19th generation descendant of Rai Bular,says "is revered by all of us as our father."
+As a community, we must never forget the respect and honour accorded to Guru Nanak by Rai Bular Bhatti, and till today his descendants refer to him as "Babaji" in affectionate reverence.
+Rai Mohammad Saleem Akram Bhatti, the 19th generation descendant of Rai Bular, says "is revered by all of us as our father."

 Till today the Bhatti successive heads of the clan has directly been involved in unrestricted care of and visits of the yatris to the Gurduwaras.

 The welcome accorded to the Sikh Community as a whole is a matter of extreme delight for the Rajput Bhatti family even today...Today when the world is getting further divided on religious lines, twenty generations have continued to carry on the tradition and legacy of Rai Bula Bhatti ……..It is the blessing of Baba Nanak